digpublishing/mupudig/content/future-is-github.md

       link: https://youtu.be/SA8iww30pUI
 ---

+{{< g-project-block >}}

 I organized this panel and gave the titular talk.
-Shortly after I’d arrived at the Getty the year prior, I wrote “https://github/gettypubs” on a piece of paper and taped it up to my office wall.
-At the time, the Getty didn’t have a GitHub presence of any kind, I didn’t even have a GitHub account, but I knew that’s where we needed to be if we were going to pursue the kind of open, web-based publishing I saw as our future.
+Shortly after I’d arrived at the Getty the year prior, I wrote “[https://github/gettypubs](https://github/gettypubs)” on a piece of paper and taped it up to my office wall.
+At the time, the Getty didn’t have a GitHub presence of any kind, I didn’t even have a personal GitHub account, but I knew that’s where we needed to be if we were going to pursue the kind of open, web-based publishing I saw as our future.
 And likewise if we were going to build any kind of community around that work.
 This talk, along with [one given at NMPS earlier in the year](/talks/digital-publishing-101.md), is my first foray into defining that move.

+And while we use GitHub specifically, and I‘m a fan of the service, many of the underlying ideas here can be applied to other services like GitLab or Bitbucket, or just to book workflows and approached more generally.

+{{< youtube SA8iww30pUI >}}

 ## Session Description